avogvrl/SpesifiCode-/spesificode-coding-assistant/README.md

 # SpesifiCode Extension

-This extension integrates with my AI-powered web app to provide code completions and suggestions in Visual Studio Code.
+This extension integrates with AI-powered web app to provide code completions and suggestions in Visual Studio Code.

 ## Installation